 Foods rich in Vitamin C include: capsicums, kale, kiwi, broccoli, strawberries, oranges, tomatoes.

-Nuzest Good Green stuff contains 360mg per 10g serve, which is 800% of the RDI for adults aged 19-50yrs in New Zealand
+Nuzest Good Green Vitality contains 300mg per 10g serve, which is 706% of the RDI for adults aged 19-50yrs in New Zealand

 Ginseng is a herb used extensively in traditional Chinese medicine and other traditional healing systems.
 Studies show that Ginseng can help to prevent the common cold, and if you do get caught, this herb can help to reduce duration and severity.8-10 Seniors might especially benefit from ginseng for preventing flu-like illnesses.10